ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-block-storage-27}

 You are not charged extra for creating volumes with customer-managed encryption.
-However, setting up a {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} instance to import, create, and manage your root keys is not without cost.
+However, setting up a {{site.data.keyword.keymanagementserviceshort}} instance to import, create, and manage your root keys is not without cost.
 Contact your IBM customer service representative for details.

-## What's the difference between using {{site.data.keyword.keymanagementserviceshort}} as my KMS compared to {{site.data.keyword.hscrypto}}?
-When would I use one over the other?
-{: faq}
-{: #faq-block-storage-28}

-Both key management systems provide you with complete control over your data, managed by your root keys. {{site.data.keyword.keymanagementserviceshort}} is a multi-tenant KMS where you can import or create your root keys and securely manage them. {{site.data.keyword.hscrypto}} is a single-tenant KMS and [hardware security module (HSM)](#x6704988){: term} that is controlled by you, which offers the highest level of security.
-For more information about these key management services, see [Supported key management services for customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok).

 ## Can I convert my volume from provider-managed encryption to customer-managed encryption?